Drymander/League-of-Legends-Victory-Classification/README.md

 ## For More Information

 See the full analysis in the [Jupyter Notebook](./Johnny Dryman - Phase 3 Project Notebook.ipynb) or review this [presentation](./Johnny Dryman - Phase 3 Project Presentation.pdf).
+Johnny Dryman - Phase 3 Project Notebook

-For additional info, contact Johnny Dryman at [johnnydryman@gmail.com](mailto:johnnydryman@gmail.com)
+For additional info, contact Johnny Dryman at [johnnydryman@gmail.com]

 ## Repository Structure